Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Evaluation Prompts

-The rewriting prompt (Figure~\ref{fig:figA3_MBT-R_prompt}) guides the teacher model (gpt-oss-120B) to refine an existing reasoning trace generated by the student model.
-Unlike synthesis, which starts from scratch, this prompt focuses on reorganization.
-It explicitly instructs the teacher to preserve valid intermediate deductions while injecting metacognitive behaviors such as monitoring, self-correction, and verification.
-When the original trace contains errors, the prompt simulates a realization of error, directing the model to identify the flaw and naturally redirect the trajectory toward the correct solution.
-This design ensures that MBT-R stabilizes the initial reasoning traces while retaining informative intermediate steps.
+The rewriting prompt in Figure~\ref{fig:prompt_mbtr} instructs the teacher gpt-oss-120b to rewrite a reasoning trace produced by the student.
+The prompt is for restructuring rather than synthesis from scratch.
+The teacher retains valid intermediate deductions and adds the missing phases of monitoring, self-correction, and verification.
+When the original trace contains errors, the prompt includes an error-detection step.
+The teacher identifies the flaw and redirects the trajectory toward the correct solution.
+The design produces traces that retain the student's intermediate steps under the five-phase form.